 The Constitution is clear that power to determine deportation policies belongs to Congress, not states, municipalities or universities.

-David Rivkin, a partner at the firm Baker Hostetler LLP, served in the Justice Department and the White House Counsel’s Office in the Reagan and George H.W.
+David Rivkin and Elizabeth Price Foley practice appellate and constitutional law in Washington, D.C.
+Rivkin served at the Department of Justice and the White House Counsel’s office during the Reagan and George H.W.
 Bush administrations.
-Elizabeth Foley is a constitutional law professor at Florida International University College of Law.
+Foley is also a professor of constitutional law at Florida International University College of Law.